skrikl/ThankYouEthanBrown/readme.md

 9. Symbols are ES6 update, each symbol is unique which is good for identifiers for example.
 Creation:
 `const RED = Symbol();`
 10. When in doubt prefer `null` over `undefined`.
-11. Object is a container and its contents are subject to change (contents change, but object is the same).
+11. An object is a container and its contents are subject to change (contents change, but the object is the same).
 Contents of objects are called `object members or properties`.
 12. There is `computed member access` option in case you need 'bad' property names in your object.
 Example `myobject[invalid spacing in name]` = "Still valid key, though cannot be accessed using a standard .dot operator";
-13. Function can be added to object as ordinary key-value pair.
+13. A function can be added to an object as ordinary key-value pair.
 Key will be that function name, value - function body.
 14. Delete property with `delete objectName.objectProperty`;
-15. Number, String and Boolean data types seem to have properties because after a call, a temporary object of a respective type is created.
+15. Number, String, and Boolean data types seem to have properties because, after a call, a temporary object of a respective type is created.
 You can assign a property to a primitive with no visible error because that property will be assigned to a temporary object.
-Still this data will be lost as the object is destroyed immidiately after the call.
+Still, this data will be lost as the object is destroyed immediately after the call.
-16. Array is a special object with fixed order of elements.
+16. An array is a special object with a fixed order of elements.
 Arrays can contain an element of any data type.
 Example:
 `const arr = ['true',
               false,
               null,
               {1: 'Even objects!'},
 ];`
-17. Regular expression, or `regex` is a syntax for search/replace operations in strings. `const email = /\b[a-z0-9._-]+@[a-z_-]+(?:\.[a-z]+)+\b/;`.
+17. A regular expression or `regex` is a syntax for search/replace operations in strings. `const email = /\b[a-z0-9._-]+@[a-z_-]+(?:\.[a-z]+)+\b/;`.
-18.
+18. Convert strings to numbers using `Number(); parseInt(); parseFloat();`.
+19. Convert  all JS objects to strings using `.toString();` method
+20. Convert all values to boolean using `!!` or `Boolean();`.

 ## Chapter4
 1.